xobs/ice40-multest/README.md

 This will use Yosys to generate `dspmul.v` which contains inferred `SB_MAC16` blocks.
 If these are not present, then your version of Yosys does not do DSP inference.

-It will then generate 256 random 32-bit pairs and run them through this inferred block, as well as through a standard Verilog "*" operator.
-For good measure, it also does a simply Python "*".
+It will then generate 256 random 32-bit pairs and run them through this inferred block, as well as through a standard Verilog ``*`` operator.
+For good measure, it also does a simple Python ``*``.

 ## Sim Libraries